 sudo nems-restore /mnt/flash/backup.nems

-This requires an active NEMS Migrator Off-Site Backup account.
+This requires an active NEMS Migrator Off-Site Backup (NEMS-OSB) account.

 sudo nems-restore osb